yedemon/DigitalLocaDecompiler/README.md

 ## Notes

+- **Exe File Format**: As for .exe format, you can search the file for the string 'DIGILOCA'.
+After locating this string, save all the content starting from 'DIGILOCA' as .lcr file.
 - **Disk Drive Requirement**: Ensure you have an `R:` drive or modify the code to use a different drive.
 - **Compatibility**: Currently, the tool is focused on decompiling older versions of `.lcl` files.
 The compatibility with newer versions is unknown.
 - **Incomplete Parameter Types**: Some function parameter types are guessed and might be marked as `:UNK`.